-- 6 credits in courses outside the major that carry graduate credit
+- 6 credits in courses outside industrial engineering that carry graduate credit

-- Continuous registration in IE 601 (graduate seminar)
+- Continuous registration in IE 501 (graduate seminar) throughout graduate program

 the behavior of complex systems, identify areas where significant improvements can be made in